josdem/hugo/content/techtalk/spring/spring_boot_testing.md

 +++

 We can test our application using Junit or Spock, and we will see both.
+Also you can make unit, integration and functional testing.

+## Integration testing

 Spring Boot provides a @SpringApplicationConfiguration annotation as an alternative to the standard @ContextConfiguration annotation.